S. J. Perelman: Personal life

 Perelman's personal life was difficult.
 In 1929 at the age of 25 he married the 18-year-old sister of his school friend Nathanael West, Laura West (née Lorraine Weinstein).
 The two worked as writing collaborators on the 1935 play All Good Americans, produced on Broadway, and both were signed by Irving Thalberg as contract screenwriters for Metro-Goldwyn-Mayer the same year.
 They remained married until Laura's death in 1970.
 Perelman did not remarry.

 The marriage was strained from the start because of his innumerable affairs (notably with Leila Hadley).

+Perelman spent most of his later life on an 83 acre property off Geigel Hill Road in Erwinnia, PA that he purchased in the 1930s.
+Life on the farm and its contrast to his experience of urban life on both coasts was a frequent source of inspiration in his columns, and his book Acres and Pains.

 Perelman reportedly regarded children as a nuisance.
 His son Adam (born in 1936) committed several robberies in the mid-1950s, was accused of attempted rape, and ended up in a reformatory for wayward boys.
 The two things that brought Perelman happiness were his MG automobile and a mynah bird, both of which he pampered like babies.
 His Anglophilia turned rather sour when late in his life he (temporarily) relocated to England.
 He returned to New York in 1972, having concluded that "English life, while very pleasant, is rather bland.
 I expected kindness and gentility and I found it, but there is such a thing as too much couth."

 Perelman had a problematic relationship with Groucho Marx, who once said of the writer, "I hated the son of a bitch, and he had a head as big as my desk."
-In the later years of Perelman's career, he bristled at being identified as a writer of Marx Brothers material, insisting that his publishers omit any mention of it in publicity material.
+In the later years of Perelman's career, he bristled at being identified as a writer of Marx Brothers comedy, insisting that his publishers omit any mention of it in publicity material.